-The dissertation must make a substantial contribution to professional knowledge and practice.
+The dissertation must be a scholarly work which makes a substantial contribution to professional knowledge and practice.
 It should encompass the skills and knowledge that participants have gained from their course work, readings, discussions, and review of the extant literature.
-Most often, a contribution to knowledge is best made after developing a thorough understanding of an educational issue or practice as a result of reading all of the relevant research literature available, then posing a question to which the answer is not yet known.
+Most often, a contribution to knowledge is best made after developing a thorough understanding of an instructional issue or practice as a result of reading the relevant research literature available, then posing a question to which the answer is not yet known.
 The candidate should have a passion to understand the issue or practice and to increase others' understanding of it through his or her research.

 As a first step, students should select a Committee Chair.
 This is typically accomplished by presenting or discussing proposed dissertation research interests with a selected faculty member and making a mutual decision to work together.
 The Committee Chair will act as the main guide and mentor for the dissertation process.
 It is expected that the student will select a Committee Chair before approaching other prospective committee members.

 Dissertation committees will be comprised of no fewer than three members and no more than five.
 The dissertation committee will be determined by mutual decision of the student and the Committee Chair, with the approval of the Program Director.
 Prospective committee members must possess earned terminal degrees in education, technology, or related disciplines.
 Committees must include at least one department (DILE) faculty member and at least one of the other committee members must be a full-time member of the Duquesne University School of Education faculty.
 A relevant and appropriately credentialed practitioner may also be added as the fourth or fifth member with the approval of the Committee Chair.
 Non-doctoral level individuals cannot serve on a dissertation committee or sign a dissertation; however, they can be a reader.